 How to extend the volume (Linux)?

 It is possible to extend the Volume from Horizon dashboard.
-Such resizing must be as well configured properly within the operating system.

 You may use following guide to backup the volume: